 I’ve mostly used it via the browser extension, especially when connecting to dApps, and it’s been surprisingly smooth, even with more complex DeFi tools.

 One thing I like is how it doesn’t rely on third-party servers.
 The wallet keeps everything non-custodial, so I’m always in control of my private keys.
-And because it supports over 80 chains, I never had issues managing ADA tokens alongside other assets I hold.
+And because it supports over 80 chains, I never had issues managing ADA tokens alongside other cryptocurrencies I hold.

 Connecting to staking pools or DeFi platforms like Minswap takes just a few clicks, and the UI never feels bloated or confusing.